June 28, 2016 Interviews

 I had confidence when I was in Maryland.
 Coming to New York, I lost it.
 It’s so much to take in; it’s not even about the competition.
 There are so many people here that you can learn from.
 They’re so good that sometimes you’re like, “Wtf, I don’t do shit like that.”
 Then you find out that the artists are big, meaning well known for that technique and style.
 So you learn different methods.
 You ask yourself, “How can I step aside or do art this way one week and a different way the next?”

 What made me confident here was pretty much my homeboy.
 He was like, “Yo, you’re the shit, you’re fire, you know?”
 He was a known artist in the Bushwick area.
 I told someone about my art.
 I finally had a piece in an art show and people were like,” You did that?!
 You did that?”
 My reaction was, “oh crap.”
 People had already liked my artist style and I see style as a form of art, so I already had that.
 I’d have to say my job at Bossa Nova actually gave me the confidence as an artist.

 What’s your primary medium with your art?
 Do you like to draw from different styles?

 I’m a painter, a sculptor, and a builder.
 I’m a handcrafted artisan.
-That’s what I am, that’s technically what the term is because I work with my hands.
-So when it comes to building, I know how to do it.
+That’s what I am.
+I work with my hands.
+When it comes to building, I know how to do it.
 When it’s time to sculpt…I’m a sculptor.
 That’s my go-to medium.
 I like creating with my hands.
-Making jewelry is something I adore.
-Because it’s something I’m making with my hands that you can wear, how awesome is that?
+Making jewelry is something I adore because it’s something I’m making with my hands that you can wear - how awesome is that?
 Seriously!
 It’s an art…that you can wear.
 Not just have on your wall, and bypass it each day, like “That’s nice”.
-But it’s something you can wear that people notice, that’s crafted by your hands.
+It’s something you can wear that people notice, that’s crafted by your hands.